jcfausto/node-postgres-promises/README.md

 ## To Do

 - Refactor the project structure.
+- Make the API more secure by using Helmet.js !important
 - Check the configs to separate from the app's logic (12 factor app guidelines)
 - Add Tests - Will use Jest probably.
 (Should have started this way since the beginning :-)
 - Add authentication using JWT